What is Runoff Pollution?

 Polluted runoff is one of the most harmful sources of pollution to the Bay and its waters.
 And much of it starts right in the urban and suburban neighborhoods where we live.

-As rainwater runs off our streets, parking lots, lawns, and other surfaces, it picks up pet waste, pesticides, fertilizer, oil, and other contaminants.
-This polluted runoff typically is not filtered in the way that wastewater is treated at a sewage plant.
-If the draining water doesn’t evaporate or soak into the ground, it flushes straight into local creeks, rivers, and the Chesapeake Bay, adversely affecting water quality and aquatic life.
+As rainwater and snowmelt run off our streets, parking lots, lawns, and other surfaces, they pick up pet waste, pesticides, fertilizer, oil, and other contaminants.
+If the draining water doesn’t evaporate or soak into the ground where it can be filtered, it flushes straight into local creeks, rivers, and the Chesapeake Bay, adversely affecting water quality and aquatic life.

 What Are Examples of Runoff Pollution?